-The Michigan Jaguars FC staff is extremely excited to return to the field.
+The Michigan Jaguars FC staff is extremely excited to return to the field for Fall Training and Games.
 Families who do not wish to participate in our return to training due to health concerns have our full support and understanding.
 The health and safety of our players and coaches remains our priority as we transition back to soccer.
 For those who choose to participate, please be mindful of the following guidelines:

 - Michigan Jaguars FC has educated all staff on protocols and requirements, including state and local regulations, CDC recommendations, and other necessary safety information.

 - Michigan Jaguars FC is prepared to shut down and stop operations if necessary due to health concerns.

 - Michigan Jaguars FC will provide adequate field space for social distancing.

 - Michigan Jaguars FC will follow MSYSA phase 5 guidelines for return to contact training activities and games.

 - The following steps will be taken by all Michigan Jaguars FC coaches:

 - Ensure they (as coaches) are healthy and check their temperature before activities with others.